Adanetx/react-project-client/README.md

 - As a signed in user, I would like to comment on other users' posts on the message board.
 - As a signed in user, I would like to edit my comment on other users' posts on the message board.
 - As a signed in user, I would like to delete my comment on other users' posts on the message board.'
+- as a user I must able to add new category
+- as a user I must see user's posted categories resource
+- as a user I must delete my own category resource
+- as a user I must able to update my own category resource

 ### Strech Goal(s)

 - Allow users to comment on comments.
 - Allow users to create categories or topics and add posts to specific category or topic message boards
 - Allow users to add tags to a post
+- Allow to create another resource with in this resource create, delete, update, ...

 ### Technologies Used